awsdocs/amazon-ec2-user-guide/doc_source/SSL-on-an-instance.md

       !epel-testing-source/x86_64           Extra Packages for Enterprise Linux 7 - Testing - x86_64 - Source           enabled:          0
       ```

 1. Edit the main Apache configuration file, `/etc/httpd/conf/httpd.conf`\.
-Locate the "`listen 80`" directive and add the following lines after it, replacing the example domain names with the actual Common Name and Subject Alternative Name \(SAN\) that you want to configure:
+Locate the "`listen 80`" directive and add the following lines after it, replacing the example domain names with the actual Common Name and Subject Alternative Name \(SAN\) to configure:

    ```
    <VirtualHost *:80>